Marvin510/ChicagoSpeedViolations/README.md

 # The making process of visualization# 1

-## There are more cameras in Impoverish areas.
+## There are more cameras in impoverish areas.
 Specifically, if Hardship Index is above 70.

 While doing the data exploration assignment, I questioned the skewness of some cameras.